-End Peak walking track is a 3.2km, grade 4 hike located in the Ulidarra National Park, New South Wales.
-The hike should take around 1.5 hrs to complete.
+End Peak walking track is a 3.2km, grade 4 hike in Ulidarra National Park, New South Wales.
+This hike typically takes 1.5 hours to complete.

 End Peak walking track is a challenging walk that offers rewarding panoramic views of Coffs Harbour from Ulidarra National Park’s highest point.
 It’s great for birdwatching and for a picnic with a view.